I was born in Kent but have lived all over the place including London, Clermont-Ferrand, Orleans and Bath.

 It's also the best way to look out for wildlife as the animals and birds don't expect to see me in the water, so they don't try to hide.
 My favourite bird is the kingfisher.
 I have written a book about it which will be published in 2022 by Nosy Crow.

 In Cornwall, where I live now, I love to going seal-spotting - I have swum with seals more than once.
-This inspired my new picture book for children, out July 2021:
+This inspired my latest picture book for children, published by Nosy Crow with the National Trust: